Reasoning in the Brain

 Research Question: What computational architecture can holistically define reasoning?

 Indeed, reasoning has been computationally realized.
 For example, a computational description of the EVC model integrates a drift-diffusion model within a high-level cost-benefit architecture (Musslick et al., 2019).
-Alternatively, the Predicted Response Outcome (PRO; Alexander & Brown, 2011; Vassena et al., 2020) model draws from reinforcement-learning principles and describes the separation of reasoning systems to be driven by the discrepancies between expected and actual decision demands – specifically, the degree of discrepancy is proportional to how rationally we reason.
+Alternatively, the Predicted Response Outcome (PRO; Alexander & Brown, 2011; Vassena et al., 2020) model draws from reinforcement-learning principles and describes the separation of reasoning systems to be driven by the discrepancies between expected and actual decision demands – specifically, the degree of discrepancy is proportional to how analytically we reason.
 These and other models come with different assumptions of underlying cognitive mechanisms; however, often adopt single mechanistic explanations of reasoning rather than accounting for the full complexity of processes involved.

 In 2021, I assessed EVC and PRO model assumptions by comparing neural signals to model predictions (Williams, Ferguson, Hassall, Wright, et al., 2021) – a method I’ve also applied in other research fields (Williams et al., 2017; Williams, Hassall, et al., 2019).
 Although the EVC and PRO models are thought to be mutually exclusive, I found concurrent evidence for both – signifying that neither alone could explain the full complexity of reasoning.
 I concluded that it was conceivable to align both models in that EVC predictions function to reactively resolve the decision at hand while PRO predictions function to proactively update expectations and optimize future decision making.

 Correspondingly, there is a need to expand current models of reasoning by integrating the full complement of necessary cognitive mechanisms.
 As such, my research program will expand and integrate existing models by drawing on neural signals derived as humans’ reason.
-One expansion I have begun to pursue, for example, integrates the EVC’s cost-benefit assessment with the PRO’s expectation updating mechanism to explain how predictions of costs and benefits are adjusted across experience (see progress here).
+One expansion I have begun to pursue, for example, integrates the EVC’s cost-benefit assessment with the PRO’s expectation updating mechanism to explain how predictions of costs and benefits are adjusted across experience (see progress on my GitHub).

 Altogether, my research program partners EEG with computational modelling to explain the complexity of cognitive mechanisms involved in reasoning.
 However, the success of this program demands my adoption of rigorous research practices – namely, my commitment to inclusivity, open science, and collaborative initiatives.